 Because the long-term financing can cover up to 100 percent of a building’s modernization project cost and often requires no money down, C-PACE may enable property owners to make substantial upgrades to their buildings.
 The project’s energy savings may outweigh the C-PACE payments, which creates positive cash flow for the property owner, whose upgraded building may be more valuable after a C-PACE project.

 Properties eligible for C-PACE financing must meet two requirements.
 They must:

-- Be located in a governing body that has opted in to the C-PACE District
+- Be located in a city/county that has authorized C-PACE in their jurisdiction

 - Have one of the following uses:

 |Commercial||Private or public club|

 |Manufacturing||Dwelling purposes with more than four rental units|

 Which improvements are eligible?